Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior: Introduction

-The emergence of the KZ mechanism can be attributed to the critical slowing down near the critical point, where the divergence of the relaxation time induces the appearance of topological defects regardless of how slowly the system is driven.
+The KZ mechanism can be attributed to the critical slowing down near the critical point, where the divergence of the relaxation time induces the appearance of topological defects regardless of how slowly the system is driven.
 The adiabatic-impulse approximation (AIA) framework captures this essential feature and provides a qualitative account of KZ scaling by comparing the relaxation time with the timescale induced by the external driving \cite{Zurek_2006, Fischer_2007, Polkovnikov_2011, Zurek_2016, Zurek_2017, GuoGC_2020, GaoXL_2021, Das_2021, Dziarmaga_2021, Zurek_2022, kou_2022, kou_2023, Dziramaga_2024, Yin_2025}.
-An extended AIA picture \cite{kou_2023} demonstrates that, as the driving rate increases, the dynamics deviates from the KZ scaling and the defect density enters pre-saturated and saturated regimes \cite{Dziarmaga_2013, Liu_2015, Shin_2019, Campo_2023, Campo_2023-3}.
+An extended AIA picture \cite{kou_2023} demonstrates that, as the driving rate increases, the defect density deviates from the KZ scaling and the dynamics enters pre-saturated and saturated regimes \cite{Dziarmaga_2013, Liu_2015, Shin_2019, Campo_2023, Campo_2023-3, Kiss_2025}.
 Reducing defects typically entails slower driving, thereby increasing the total evoulution time.
-However, a counterintuitive phenomenon, known as anti-Kibble-Zurek (AKZ) behavior, emerges due to the interaction with the environment and stochastic noise, leading to the production of more defects at slower driving rates \cite{Griffin_2012, Campo_2016, ZhuShiL_2017, Plenio_2020, Vicari_2020, Guo_2021, Suhas_2021, Campo_2022, Kastner_2023, Jara_2024, Ding_2024, Suzuki_2024, kou_2025}.
+However, a counterintuitive phenomenon, known as AKZ behavior, emerges due to the interaction with the environment and stochastic noise, leading to the production of more defects at slower driving rates \cite{Griffin_2012, Campo_2016, ZhuShiL_2017, Plenio_2020, Vicari_2020, Guo_2021, Suhas_2021, Campo_2022, Kastner_2023, Jara_2024, Ding_2024, Suzuki_2024, kou_2025, Jafari_2025}.